Back

 3. AI reduces reliance on third-party data

-With third-party data under attack, and pressure from consumers for improved personal security standards, ad platforms must find ways to achieve audience segmentation and personalization without cookies.
+With third-party data under attack, and pressure from consumers for improved personal security standards, ad platforms must find ways to achieve audience segmentation and personalization without traditional cross-site tracking.
 AI and machine learning in advertising is helping bridge the gap by delivering privacy-compliant targeting, using contextual data in place of third-party data.

 Advertising AI allows publishers to serve ads that align with the content on a particular page that matches with the interests of their target customers.
-And by analyzing text, video, and image content across pages, advertising AI can also help to optimize ad placement and achieve high-impact campaigns.
+And by analyzing text, video, and image content across pages, advertising AI can also help to optimize ad placement and achieve high-impact campaigns, demonstrating how brands can maintain relevance and performance even as third-party tracking evolves.

 AI driven advertising is here to stay

-The advertising sector is fully embracing AI and AI driven advertising is fast becoming the norm.
+The advertising sector is fully embracing AI and AI-driven advertising is fast becoming mainstream.

 Mark Read, Chief Executive of WPP has declared advertising AI technology as “fundamental” to the company’s future.